dvragulin/dotfiles-public/README.md

 # Dotfiles

-Personal Ansible roles for installing i3 on Manjaro KDE and applying my dotfiles.
+Personal Ansible roles for installing i3 on Arch Linux and applying my dotfiles.

 #### Usage
 ```